-In 1972, Ian Dowding and Nigel Mackenzie of The Hungry Monk Restaurant in East Sussex, England, created one of my favorite desserts–Banoffee Pie.
+One of my favorite desserts is a Banoffee Pie!
+In 1972, Ian Dowding and Nigel Mackenzie of The Hungry Monk Restaurant in East Sussex, England, created this Banoffee Pie and I can’t get enough.
 (You can find their original recipe here on their website.)

 Most recipes from the UK use Digestive Biscuits or even better–Hobnobs, neither of which I have on hand.
 Instead, I opt for using a pat-in-the-pan pastry crust.
 For Thanksgiving one year I used a graham cracker crust.
 Really, it doesn’t matter.
 Whatever crust you use, it will be delicious.
 After all, it’s the filling that really counts.
 (In my humble opinion.)